AckslD/nvim-neoclip.lua/README.md

 * `enable_macro_history`: If `true` (default) any recorded macro will be saved, see [macros](#macros).
 * `content_spec_colunm`: Can be set to `true` (default `false`) to use instead of the preview.
   It will only show the type and number of lines next to the first line of the entry.
+* `refresh_entry_on_select`: When selecting an entry via telescope or fzf, move the selection to the bottom.
 * `on_paste`:
   * `set_reg`: if the register should be populated when pressing the key to paste directly.
 * `on_replay`: